hwayne/learntla-v2/docs/core/tla.rst

        \/ D
     \/ pc' = "Start"

-* Systems that would map onto having multiple processes in pluscal with the same values.
+* Systems that would map onto having multiple processes in PlusCal with the same values.
 For example, if each worker can run multiple sequential tasks in parallel.
 * :doc:`Refinement properties</topics/refinement>`.

 At the same time, it's okay to stick with PlusCal.
 Plenty of people never learn pure TLA+ and get along fine with just PlusCal.
 Just know that it has limits, and know when you're pushing against those limits.